 - Make final decisions on awards of tenure and degrees, and on new degree programs

-- Oversee the management of the endowment
+- Oversee the university’s endowment

 - Take an interest in and support the university’s people and programs